-'''

-WARNING: The compartment \boldsymbol{X} was not defined \boldsymbol{in} the list of compartments.
+WARNING: The compartment X was not defined ${f in}$ the list of compartments.

-'''

 The third and fourth types of warnings can be useful in identify that the exchange file is set up correctly for the reconstruction.
 These two kinds of errors will help identify if there are compounds that are present in the extracellular compartment but do not have a corresponding exchange reaction in the boundary conditions.
 This can be problematic for some models that require certain sinks for overproduced compounds in the boundary.
 The other kind of warning will indicate if there are compounds in the exchange reactions that cannot be utilized by any reactions in the model.
 This could indicate that a transport reaction is missing from the model or that the compound could be removed from the exchange file.

-''' WARNING: The compound cpd_chitob was in the extracellular compartment but not defined in the medium in the medium but is not in the '''
+''' WARNING: The compound cpd_chitob was in the extracellular compartment but not defined.

+in the medium

-WARNING: The compound cpd_etoh was defined in the medium but is not in the
+WARNING: The compound cpd_etoh was defined in the medium but is not in the in the extracellular compartment '''